Pavankumar-N11/Pavankumar-N11/README.md

 # 💫 About Me:
-I am a Data Science Intern
+I am a data scientist

 ## 🌐 Socials: